 (b) the service provider; and

-(c) if the ACCC considers that determination of the dispute may require another person to do something—the other person; and
+(c) if the ACCC considers that the determination of the dispute may require another person to do something—the other person; and

-(d) any other person who applies in writing to be made a party and is accepted by the ACCC as having a sufficient interest in the dispute.
+(d) any other person who applies in writing to be made a party and is accepted by the ACCC as having a sufficient interest.

-6 Constitution of ACCC for arbitration
+9 Determination by ACCC

-(1) For an arbitration, the ACCC may be constituted by a member, or 3 members, of the ACCC.
+(1) Unless notification of the dispute is withdrawn under section 7, or the ACCC terminates the arbitration under section 11, the ACCC must make a written determination.

-(2) If the Chairperson of the ACCC is a member of the ACCC for the arbitration, the Chairperson must preside over the arbitration.
+(2) Before making a determination, the ACCC must give a draft of the determination to each party.

-(3) If subregulation (2) does not apply, the Chairperson must nominate a member of the ACCC to preside over the hearing.
+(3) When the ACCC makes a determination it must:

-7 Determination of questions
+(a) give a copy of the determination to each party; and

-If the ACCC is constituted for an arbitration by 3 members of the ACCC, a matter must be decided according to the opinion of the majority of the members.
+(b) include the reasons for the determination.

-8 Matters that ACCC must take into account
+10 Matters that ACCC must take into account

 (1) The ACCC must take the following matters into account in making a determination:

-(a) the legitimate business interests of the parties, and the parties’ investment in facilities used to supply the relevant service;
+(a) the legitimate business interests of the parties, and the parties’ investment in facilities used to supply the service that is the subject of the dispute;

 (b) the interests of all persons who have rights to use the service;